bcoin-org/bcoin-org.github.io/guides-markdown/wallets.md

 ### NodeJS

-Below is a demo using javascript to instatiate a wallet and output important data and keys.
+Below is a demo using javascript to instantiate a wallet and output important data and keys.
 Since bcoin is modular, you can easily use just the wallet functionality as I've done here.

 #### Setup